A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Winning strategies

 The result of Theorem~\ref{thm:W}, part~(i), reveals a special rigidity of the case~$\rho=1$ in which, no matter which strategy~$u$ chooses, the victory depends only on the initial conditions, but it is independent of the strategy~$a(t)$.

 Instead, as stated in Theorem~\ref{thm:W}, part~(ii), for~$\rho \neq 1$ the choice of~$a(t)$ plays a crucial role in determining which population is going to win and constant strategies do not exhaust all the possible winning strategies.

+Roughly speaking, when~$\rho=1$ constant strategies suffice to detect all possible winning configurations, while when~$\rho\ne1$ non-constant strategies are necessary to detect all winning configurations.

 We stress that~$\rho=1$ plays also a special role in the biological interpretation of the model, since in this case the two populations have the same fit to the environmental resource, and hence, in a sense, they are indistinguishable, up to the possible aggressive behavior of the first population.

 Next, we show that the set~$\mathcal{V}_{\mathcal{A}}$ can be recovered if we use piecewise constant functions with at most one discontinuity, that we call Heaviside functions.

 \begin{theorem} There holds that~$\mathcal{V}_{\mathcal{A}} = \mathcal{V}_{\mathcal{H}}$, where~$\mathcal{H}$ is the set of Heaviside functions. \end{theorem}